 Students accepted into the combination degree program can begin taking their pre-identified MPH classes in fall or spring semester at the start of their final year of undergraduate studies.
 All other requirements for both the Bachelor’s degree and the MPH degree must be met.
 (View the graduation requirements for the MPH program here.)

 Admission to the MPH combination degree program is competitive.
 The number of students accepted into the program depends on the application cycle and space available.
 Most concentrations accept between 2 and 5 students each cycle.
 Applicants may apply to only one of the five (Biostatistics, Environmental Health, Epidemiology, Population Health Management, or Social & Behavioral Sciences) primary MPH concentrations.

 Minimum requirements for application are listed below, as well as qualities that make an applicant more competitive:

-- Be a current UF undergraduate from any major
+- Minimum: Current UF undergraduate from any major

 How to apply:

-- Submit transcripts documenting all college level work
+- Up-to-date transcripts documenting all college level work

-- One letter of recommendation from a faculty member
+- At least one letter must be from a faculty member or course instructor

-Submit a complete application (all of the above) electronically to Meredith Nappy at firstname.lastname@example.org.
+Submit a complete application (all of the above) electronically to Amanda Kastner at firstname.lastname@example.org

-You will also need to apply to the Graduate School but do not take this step until after you are sure that you have been accepted to the combination degree program.
+Additional Requirement: Once accepted into the MPH combination degree program, the student will also need to apply to the UF Graduate School; however, do not take this step until after you have received acceptance into the combination degree program.